EIHW/Attention-based_Atrous_CNN/README.md

 Zhao Ren

-ZD.B chair of Embedded Intelligence for Health Care and Wellbeing
+chair of Embedded Intelligence for Health Care and Wellbeing

 University of Augsburg